- Foreigners buying property in South Africa can buy property here.

 Investment in property can be as daunting as it is exciting, especially if you’re taking the plunge for the first time.
 Favourable exchange rates make buying property in South Africa very appealing for foreigners, also referred to as non-residents, so it’s important to know what is possible within the legal framework of the country.

-7 of the most frequently asked questions by foreigners buying property in South Africa
+10 of the most frequently asked questions by foreigners buying property in South Africa

-1. What impact does exchange control play when purchasing a property in your own name in South Africa?
+2. What impact does exchange control play when purchasing a property in your own name in South Africa?

 The money you paid to buy the property and any profit made if you sell it can be repatriated.
 Capital Gains Tax will be deducted from that profit though.
 Make sure that your title deed is endorsed ‘non-resident’.

-2. Should I opt for a fixed interest rate or variable interest rate on my home loan/ mortgage?
+4. Should I opt for a fixed interest rate or variable interest rate on my home loan/ mortgage?

-3. If the house I purchase stands empty for six months of the year – how do I protect it and what insurances are required?
+5. If the house I purchase stands empty for six months of the year – how do I protect it and what insurances are required?

 Household insurance is a must, but because of the length of time the property is unoccupied, your premiums may be higher to cover the associated risks.
 Cover against loss or damage will also be affected.
 It’s important to check the terms and conditions of your policy and ensure that all the specified security requirements are met.
 These will no doubt include a radio-linked alarm system with armed response, burglar guards on opening windows and security gates on external doors.

-4. This is my first time I am buying a property in South Africa – I hear about all the political turmoil and land expropriation without compensation – how do I make sure my property rights are safe?
+6. This is my first time I am buying a property in South Africa – I hear about all the political turmoil and land expropriation without compensation – how do I make sure my property rights are safe?

 It is best to check the state of play with your estate agent as regards land expropriation at the time of purchase.

-5. If I take a mortgage for the property – what can I apply for and what are the terms I am likely to get?
+7. If I take a mortgage for the property – what can I apply for and what are the terms I am likely to get?

-6. Should I get a mortgage in the UK for a property in South Africa or is it best to get one in that country?
+8. Should I get a mortgage in the UK for a property in South Africa or is it best to get one in that country?

 It is not currently possible to mortgage a South African property in the UK.

-7. They want me to pay a deposit – how do I know that money is safe?
+9. They want me to pay a deposit – how do I know that money is safe?

 Your deposit should be safely held in an interest-bearing trust account where it will earn interest until the transfer of ownership goes through.
 While the conveyancing attorney or estate agent will charge an administration fee, this will usually be deducted from the interest earned and not the capital investment.

-South Africa’s leading home loan comparison service, ooba, can smooth the way for foreigners interested in buying property in this country.
-The organisation offers a range of home loan calculators to help prospective buyers determine what they can afford.
-Access ooba’s free, online prequalification tool, the ooba Bond Indicator.
-Then, when you’re ready, you can get prequalified or apply for a home loan with ooba.
+South Africa’s leading home loan comparison service, ooba Home Loans, can smooth the way for foreigners interested in buying property in this country.
+They offer a range of tools that can make the home buying process easier.
+Start with their Bond Calculator, to get an indication of what you can afford.
+Then, when you’re ready, you can apply for a home loan.